dukt/social-docs/en/facebook.md

 ## OAuth Configuration

 1. Go to [Facebook API Manager](https://developers.facebook.com/apps).
-1. Create a new Facebook application: `My Apps > Add a new App > Website`
+1. Create a new Facebook application: `Facebook API Manager / My Apps / Add a new App / Website`.
-1. Once created, configure the Facebook App's OAuth settings: `FB App > Settings > Advanced > Client OAuth Settings`
+1. Once created, configure the Facebook App's OAuth settings: `Facebook API Manager / My App / Settings / Advanced / Client OAuth Settings`
 1. Enable **Client Login** and **Web OAuth Login**
-1. Fill the **Valid OAuth redirect URIs** field with the Redirect URI found in in `Craft CP > Settings > OAuth > Facebook` (Example: http://playground.dev/index.php/actions/oauth/connect)
+1. Fill the **Valid OAuth redirect URIs** field with the Redirect URI found in in `CP / Settings / Social / Login Providers / Facebook`
-1. Use the client ID & secret from the OAuth application that you've just created to configure Craft OAuth's Facebook provider in `Craft CP > Settings > OAuth > Facebook`
+2. Facebook will provide you a client ID and client secret for your application, copy them into a `craft/config/social.php` file with the following settings:

+        <?php

+        return [
+                'facebook' => [
+                    'clientId' => '000000000000000',
+                    'clientSecret' => 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',
+                ],
+            ]
+        ];

-1. Social login is now setup and available for Facebook
+1. Go to `CP / Settings / Social / Login Providers` and enable Facebook

+🎉

 ## Profile Variables